ckelly2112/GameDev.tv_SimpleShooter/README.md

 Following this course I will begin working on my own product and periodically updating the last few projects as practice.

-As a reference, I already have an associate's degree in Computer Programming, but as I graduated just as the pandemic shut everything down I have been working to keep my brain focused on programming and learning new skills on my own while looking for work.
+As a reference, I already have an associate's degree in Computer Programming.
+I graduated just as the pandemic shut everything down and I have been working to keep my brain focused on programming while learning new skills.